shahad-FS/git-challenge/team/Leen_Al-Saleh/README.md

 <h2 style="color:#c26eae;">📚 What I Learned From The Last Challenge</h2>

-> I mastered styling Markdown with HTML, added custom images & animations, and discovered how GitHub makes creativity in code possible.
+> I Learn styling Markdown with HTML, added custom images & animations, and discovered how GitHub makes creativity in code possible.
 > I also practiced branch creation, pull requests, and image linking.

 ---